mjisoton/GoApi/README.md

 Just some REST API to try and learn Golang.
 The idea is to put together a relational database, a NoSQL database, logging features and make the most performatic possible REST API.

 ## TODO:
-- Continuar extendendo o Redis ámedida que for sendo necessário
+- Keep extending the Redis package until it has all the features needed and it's easy enough to use it
-- Implementar Rate Limiting
+- Do some Rate Limiting
-- HTTP Router
+- DO some routing
 - Middleware Auth

-Work in progress.
+Still work in progress.